Laveranues Coles

-Laveranues Leon Coles (/ləˈvɜrniəs/; born December 29, 1977) is an American former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL), primarily with the New York Jets.
+Laveranues Leon Coles (/ləˈvɜrniəs/; born December 29, 1977) is an American police officer and former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL), primarily with the New York Jets.
 He played college football for the Florida State Seminoles.
 He was selected by the Jets in the third round of the 2000 NFL draft.
 A Pro Bowl selection in 2003, Coles also played for the Washington Redskins and Cincinnati Bengals.

 Early life

 Coles was born in Jacksonville, Florida.
 While attending Ribault High School in Jacksonville, Coles played football, basketball, and ran track.
 In football, he rushed for nearly 5,000 yards in his career, was named to the Blue Chip Dream Team, and was a first team Class 4A All-State selection.
 In basketball, he was a member of a state championship team as a senior.
 In track, he recorded a time of 10.6 seconds in the 100 meter and 21.8 seconds in the 200 meter on the Ribault track team.
 Due to a scandal at Florida State which resulted in Coles's dismissal from the team, he often referred to his high school when introducing himself on Monday Night Football.